We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Despite the constant urge to simplify—whether that be by limiting the number of colors of plastic worms you use or through a technique like tenkara—anglers are, by nature, gear hounds.
-We always think that there’s a better way to do something, whether that’s a reel that adds casting distance, glasses that’ll help us cut the glare more efficiently, or a lure so good “that it has been banned in 30 states,” as the hyperbolic ads tell us.
+We always think that there’s a better way to do something, whether that’s a reel that adds casting distance, glare-cutting glasses, or a lure so good “that it has been banned in 30 states,” as the hyperbolic ads tell us.
 That gear addiction makes finding fishing gifts easy, but the challenge is finding the best fishing gift for the person you’re shopping for.

 - Best for Techy Anglers: Garmin LiveScope